lala002-brin/BRIN_ComChem_workshop/Day-2/materials/readme.md

 YASARA Structure (https://www.yasara.org/products.htm) will be installed directly by the organizing team.
 As YASARA requires a license, the installation will be managed to ensure proper licensing for all participants.

 2. DSV
+DSV is software for molecular modeling and analysis.
+Ensure you have it installed or access to it if needed for the project